Conservative stochastic 2-dimensional Cahn-Hilliard equation: Introduction

+where $\mu$ is the Gaussian free field $\mathcal{N}(0,(-\Delta)^{-1})$, $c$ is a normalization constant, and $:\phi^4:$ is the fourth order Wick power of $\phi$.
+Thus the Gibbs measure $\nu$ is the restriction of $\Phi_2^4$-field to the mass-conserving subspace, i.e. $\{f:\int f(x)dx=0\}$.
+Equation (\ref{1.1}) is sometimes called time-dependent Ginzburg-Landau (TDGL) equation of conservative type or Model B, while the stochastic Allen-Cahn equation (=dynamical $\Phi_2^4$-equation) is called the TDGL equation of non-conservative type or Model A (see \cite{HOHENBERG:1977vo,Funaki:2016iz}). { Since equation (\ref{1.1}) satisfies a conservation law, i.e. $\partial_t\int X(t,x)dx\equiv0$ for any solution $X$ to (\ref{1.1})} the class of equilibrium states is richer than for the stochastic Allen-Cahn equation.\footnote{Funaki's report}

-where $\mu$ is the associated Gaussian free field and $c$ is a normalization constant, and $:\phi^4:$ is a Wick power of $\phi^4$.
-Equation (\ref{1.1}) can be interpreted as the natural "Kawasaki" dynamics (see \cite{Giacomin:1999vn}) assocciated to the Euclidean $\Phi_2^4$-quamtum field.
-In \cite{Parisi:1981wta} Parisi and Wu proposed a program for Euclidean quantum field theory of getting Gibbs states of classical statistical mechanics as limiting distributions of stochastic processes, especially as solutions to non-linear stochastic differential equations.
-Then one can use the stochastic differential equations to study the properties of the Gibbs states.
+In \cite{Parisi:1981wta} Parisi and Wu proposed a program for Euclidean quantum field theory based on getting Gibbs states of classical statistical mechanics as limiting distributions of stochastic processes, especially as solutions to non-linear stochastic differential equations.
+Then one can use the stochastic differential equations to study properties of the Gibbs states.
 This procedure is called stochastic field quantization (see \cite{Administrator:2017uy}).
-The equation (\ref{1.1}) can be also viewed as a stochastic quantization equation for $\Phi_2^4$-field.
+The equation (\ref{1.1}) can be also viewed as a stochastic quantization equation for the conservative $\Phi_2^4$-field $\nu$.

-Over the years, there are a lot of literatures (see \cite{Administrator:2017uy,Albeverio:1991hk,Debussche:2003du,Mourrat:2015uo,Rockner:2017cca,Rockner:2015uh}) about the stochastic quantization of the $\Phi_2^4$-field.
-The authors in these papers considered the following non-conservative stochastic quantization equation:
+Over the years, on the stochastic quantization of the $\Phi_2^4$-field, the literature has kept on growing (see e.g. \cite{Administrator:2017uy,Albeverio:1991hk,Debussche:2003du,Mourrat:2015uo,Rockner:2017cca,Rockner:2015uh}) .
+The authors in these papers consider the following non-conservative stochastic quantization equation (Model A):

-First results were due to Jono-Lasinio and Mitter \cite{Administrator:2017uy}, using the Girsanov theorem, they constructed solutions to a modified equation on $\mathbb{T}^2$:
+First results are due to Jona-Lasinio and Mitter \cite{Administrator:2017uy}.
+Using the Girsanov theorem, they constructed solutions to a modified equation on $\mathbb{T}^2$: